 The damage: Expect to pay £25-£30 per head with drinks.

-The good: This is well valued, fresh food with an abundant of flavour, that’s what matters and it’s a great intro for those who have not had Xiao long bau yet.
-I love the fact that it’s pan-Chinese too with dishes from Taiwan, Shanghai and Malaysia – it makes it more interesting.
-And yes it is on the beaten track but to get a good feed at £20 per head or so there’s not a lot to complain about.
-They also do dim sum in the day which I’ve not properly explored yet – to be continued I guess.
+The good: There are certainly worse ways that you can spend your money than to come here.
+It’s a great intro into xiao long bau too if you haven’t had the pleasure of trying them yet too.
+I love the way they mingle dishes from Taiwan, Shanghai and Malaysia together – it’s a treat for the palate.
+And, yes it is on the beaten track but to get a good feed for £20 per head, so there’s not a lot to complain about.
+They also do dim sum in the day which I’ve not properly explored yet – to be continued as they say…

 The bad: It’s bright in there and avoid the set menus please!